MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 Advanced forms are a powerful way to collect and update information in Microsoft Dataverse from a page.

-Advanced forms extend basic forms by:
+Advanced forms provide additional features as compared to basic forms:

 - Allows data collection or update process to be broken up over multiple steps.
 - Provides interactive conditions to direct a user down different paths of data updates.